close

 Words: 809|Pages: 2|5 min read

-The 13th amendment was passed through the Senate on April 8, 1864 and the House on January 31, 1865 passed at the end of the Civil War and it formally abolished slavery in the United States.
-It also mentions that neither slavery nor involuntary servitude , except a punishment for crime where the party should have been fully convicted and exist in the United States or any place to their jurisdiction.
+The 13th Amendment was passed through the Senate on April 8, 1864, and the House on January 31, 1865, marking a significant turning point at the end of the Civil War as it formally abolished slavery in the United States.
+It states that neither slavery nor involuntary servitude, except as a punishment for crime where the party has been duly convicted, shall exist within the United States or any place subject to their jurisdiction (U.S. Const. amend.
+XIII).

 Get a custom paper now from our expert writers.